Knowledgebase

 Soil microbe: a bacteria, archaebacteria, fungi, virus, or protozoa living in soil.
 A gram of soil can contain millions of microbes

-Rhyzophagy: a cycle occurring in the rhizosphere (the ecosystem of the soil) where microbes move between endophytic states (meaning inside the plant or algae cells) and free-moving in the soil.
+Rhizophagy: a cycle occurring in the rhizosphere (the ecosystem of the soil) where microbes move between endophytic states (meaning inside the plant or algae cells) and free-moving in the soil.
 This includes an oxidation (oxygen-related chemical interaction) phase where nutrients, brought in by the microbes, are extracted from the microbes and benefit the plant

 Synthetic NPK Input: a chemically produced fertilizer aimed to add Nitrogen (N), Phosphorus (P), and Potassium (K) to the plant, containing no biologicals